Dou

-Dou and Dillon are two in-house experimental apps I made for myself and then shared on Github as open source software.
-They both use Ollama or LM Studio as language model providers, meaning all the processing is done on device and privately.
+Dou is an in-house I made for myself and then shared on Github as open source software.
+It can use Ollama or LM Studio as language model providers, meaning all the processing is done on device and privately.

 https://github.com/shokuninstudio